rrobbes/EngineeringOfMobileSystemsV2/4-FP/README.md

 ## Characteristics of Functional Programming
 - Pure functions are predictable and reproducible
-- Separation: try to make one function do one thing only
+- Separation of concerns: try to make one function do one thing only
 - Composition: write functions whose outputs are the input of others
-- Immutability: mutating data erases its previous values Memoization: predictable functions are easier to cache - Parallelism: predictable functions are easy to parallelize
+- Immutability: mutating data erases its previous values
+- Memoization: predictable functions are easier to cache
+- Parallelism: predictable functions are easy to parallelize

 ## Counter examples